cheee123/DewarpingWithCpp/README.md

 OpenGL 3.3 is already included in glad.h and glad.c

-Libraries needed to be install: opencv, glfw, glm
+Required libraries: opencv, glfw, glm

 For glfw and glm, please download using these commands: